Kolmac offers support and advice for helping a loved one with addiction

 - Has your loved one continued to drink or use drugs, even after facing negative consequences?

 If you answered yes to these questions, it’s time for you to begin helping a loved one with addiction.
+Our Family Resource Specialist, Paul Dray, can help you learn more about how to get started.

 If you are confused and wondering where to start, contact Kolmac at (888) 684-0336 or (301) 589-0255.
 We offer drug, alcohol and gambling addiction treatment in Maryland, Pennsylvania and Washington, D.C.